ddhartma/Experiment-Design/README.md

     - For large samples, U is approximately normally distributed
     - Check also scipy stats package [mannwhitneyu](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.mannwhitneyu.html)

+- Algorithm for computing thge U-statistic:

+    1. Name the sample with the smaller ranks “sample 1” and the sample with the larger ranks “sample 2”.
+Choosing the sample with the smaller ranks to be “sample 1” is optional, but it makes the computation easier.
+    2. Take the first observation in sample 1.
+Count how many observations in sample 2 are smaller than it.
+If the observations are equal, count it as one half.
+For example, if you have ten that are less and two that are equal: 10 + 2(1/2) = 11.
+    3. Repeat Step 2 for all observations in sample 1.
+    4. Add up all of your totals from Steps 2 and 3.
+This is the U statistic.

 - Open notebook ```notebooks/Non-Parametric_Tests_Part_2.ipynb```
     ```